seancorfield/next-jdbc/doc/all-the-options.md

 Not all databases or drivers support all of these options, or all values for any given option.
 If `:return-keys` is a vector of column names and that is not supported, `next.jdbc` will attempt a generic "return generated keys" option instead.
 If that is not supported, `next.jdbc` will fall back to a regular SQL operation.
 If other options are not supported, you may get a `SQLException`.

+> Note: If `plan`, `execute!`, or `execute-one!` are passed a `DataSource`, a "db spec" hash map, or a JDBC URI string, they will call `prepare` to create a `PreparedStatement`, so they will accept the above options in those cases.

-In addition, `next.jdbc.prepare/execute-batch!` accepts an options hash map that can contain the following:
+In addition the the above, `next.jdbc.prepare/execute-batch!` accepts an options hash map that can also contain the following:

 * `:batch-size` -- an integer that determines how to partition the parameter groups for submitting to the database in batches,
 * `:large` -- a Boolean flag that indicates whether the batch will produce large update counts (`long` rather than `int` values).